Defra welcomes new stove and fireplace emissions and energy performance certification mark

 The clearSkies Scheme has been initiated by the stove and fireplace industry through the Stove Industry Alliance, and is designed to drive the development and installation of cleaner and more efficient appliances.

-Independent tests show that a clearSkies labelled wood burning stove will produce up to 90% less PM2.5 than an open fire and up to 80% less than a stove that is ten or more years old.
+Independent tests show that a clearSkies labelled wood burning stove will produce up to 90% less PM2.5 than an open fire and up to 80% less than some older, basic stove models.

 Chair of clearSkies, Morley Sage, commented: “clearSkies is the only single comprehensive label covering everything the consumer needs to know about a stove or fireplace in terms of Ecodesign compliance and the ability to be able to use the appliance in smoke control zones.
 The clearSkies label also makes it easier for consumers to distinguish lower emission, higher efficiency appliances by having differing levels of certification from level 2 to level 5.
 The higher the level, the better the appliance performs in terms of lower emissions and higher efficiency.”